What causes a sore throat?

-Your doctor will examine your child for strep throat and may prescribe antibiotics to make them feel better.
+Your doctor will examine your child for strep throat and may prescribe antibiotics.
 Make sure your child finishes all the antibiotics if they're prescribed – even if their symptoms have improved.

 An infection of the tonsil, called tonsillitis, can also cause sore throats.
 Tonsils are glands at the back of the throat, part of the immune system and help to fight germs in the mouth.
 It’s common for tonsils to get infected by viruses or bacteria.
 Tonsillitis may require antibiotics if the infection is bacterial.

 Your child may have only one, or several of the symptoms listed below with a sore throat: